odino/odino.github.com/source/_posts/2017-03-16-when-debugging-doesnt-suck-beautiful-errors.markdown

 crash reports**.

-In some languages that's not as trivial as it sounds (for example, [PHP's fatal errors aren't catchable](http://stackoverflow.com/questions/12928487/php-try-catch-and-fatal-error)), so you might need to look into other, lower-level solutions that are able to intercept and log crashes when userland code can do nothing about it.
+In some languages that's not as trivial as it sounds (for example, [PHP's fatal errors weren't catchable](http://stackoverflow.com/questions/12928487/php-try-catch-and-fatal-error) until [PHP 7](http://php.net/manual/en/language.errors.php7.php)), so you might need to look into other, lower-level solutions that are able to intercept and log crashes when userland code can do nothing about it.

-[NewRelic](https://newrelic.com/) seem to be the front-runner here, even though its host-based pricing model is quite quirky under certain circumstances (think containers or t2 instances on AWS).
+[NewRelic](https://newrelic.com/) seems to be the front-runner here, even though its host-based pricing model is quite quirky under certain circumstances (think containers or t2 instances on AWS).